Retail risk management: The top 6 threats

 4. Customer injuries

-While shoppers cannot sustain physical injuries while browsing your e-commerce website, customers who are visiting a brick-and-mortar store can become injured in a variety of ways, no matter how many signs you hang warning of wet floors or construction work.
+Customers who visit a brick-and-mortar store can become injured in a variety of ways, no matter how many signs you hang warning of wet floors or construction work.

-General liability insurance protects your retail businesses if a customer sues you for injuries they sustained on your premises.
-Workers’ comp insurance is required by law for businesses with employees in almost every state and protects both owners and workers who sustain injuries on the job.
+General liability insurance protects your retail business if a customer sues you for injuries they sustained on your premises.
+Workers’ compensation insurance is required by law for businesses with employees in almost every state and protects both owners and workers who sustain injuries on the job.

 5. Failing to monitor competitors